8 Recipes for Pies Made From Scratch

-When it comes to summer dessert, pies take the cake.
+When it comes to dessert, pies take the cake.
 There’s simply nothing better than a fresh, light bite of pastry crust topped with the fruits of the season or filled with rich, refreshing flavors.
-Whether you want to highlight the summer’s harvest of local fruits or you’d rather cool down with an ice cream treat, there are plenty of pie recipes to satisfy any summer sweet tooth.
-Take a look at some of our favorites, and get inspired for your next picnic or cookout.
+And there are plenty of pie recipes to satisfy any sweet tooth.
+Take a look at some of our favorites.

 1. Key Lime Pie